 Apple may ban 'iOS pre-installed apps' under new antitrust law

-David Sicilini, who led the drafting of the antitrust law amendment bill submitted to the US House of Representatives in June 2021 for
+David Sicilini, who led the drafting of the antitrust law amendment bill submitted to the US House of Representatives on June 11, 2021,

 Apple Can't Block Pre-Installed App Removal Under Bill --Bloomberg

 Apple Would Be Banned From Preinstalling Its Own iPhone Apps Under Proposed Antitrust Bill | HotHardware

 Proposed antitrust bills would ban Apple from preinstalling its own iOS apps | AppleInsider